geoserver/geoserver/doc/en/user/source/webadmin/index.rst

 Choosing the UI language
 ------------------------

-The administration interface is displayed using the browser native language, if a translation is available in it, otherwise, it shows in English.
+The administration interface is displayed using the browser's preferred language when available, otherwise it will fall back to English. is available in it, otherwise, it shows in English.
 The drop-down chooser on the side of the login/logout button allows to choose a different language.
 The language choice is saved in the session, as well as in a cookie, to retain the language